kidrecursive/stargate-nodejs-example/README.md

 ## Stargate NodeJS Example

 The Stargate NodeJS Example is a project that exercises Stargate's schemaless API on Astra.
 The use case is storing game state for a game called BattleStax in a single document.
+The usage examples live in the `stargate.test.js` file.

 ### Prerequisites
 -  NodeJS 12+